BreakellrZ/trader_base/README.md

 # ***TraderBase - Colin Breakell - Portfolio Project 4***

 - TraderBase is a website for Forex traders who would like to follow along with a Funded ICT Trader.
 I decided to make this website for all ICT traders out there who would like to gain information and knowledge, while following my journey via a Journal blog.
 In my Journal I will be providing daily and weekly analysis.
 (ICT trading is a style of trading from a trader called ICT) Each blog post will contain chart examples and text explaining what my thought proccess is for each day and each week.
 I will be showing trade examples, useful information, and trading models for users who signup.
 I wanted to give a 'Money Heist' vibe to my website beacuse I believe trading is like a money heist.
 We are entering the market ready to start a heist and take money out of the market for ourselves.
+Alongside the Journal, there is a checklist feature for all users who have signed up.
+This checklist is to be used for your trades.
+Each user has their own indivdual checklist they can use.
+All users have to do is go to the checklist page, and enter in what they believe needs to be checked off before they enter a trade.

 ![Am I responsive image](documentation/am_i_responsive_pp4.png)